 Hayes gratefully accepted the gift on behalf of the college.
 "We are honored that Eva Rowe included College of the Mainland as a part of her settlement from BP.
 This is the largest single-donor gift the college has ever received," said Hayes.
 "For College of the Mainland and the communities of southeast Texas, it is very exciting to have scholarship money to offer students.
 Furthermore, our new occupational safety program is an excellent and exciting addition to the college's offerings of education and training; indeed, the program will allow for our students to seamlessly transfer to other institutions.
 This will be an important program for the community, both from the perspective of dealing with safety issues in our area businesses and in providing career opportunities for our students."

 College of the Mainland's occupational safety and health program, headed by Oakley, will provide trained specialists to the petroleum, chemical, aerospace, shipping, construction and hospitality industries throughout the Houston-Beaumont-Galveston corridor.
 This program will fill the need for quality occupational safety professionals brought about by the area's creation and expansion of businesses.
 The curriculum is designed to meet the qualification requirements of the Certified Safety Profession exam.

 "Students will gain thorough knowledge of OSHA rules and regulations and have the training to identify and control occupational risks," said Oakley.
 "We will also evaluate the benefit of qualifying for the American Board of Engineering Technologies accreditation."

-The College of the Mainland Foundation was established in 1972 as the fundraising branch of the college and as a separate tax-exempt organization providing funding for student and college needs.
-Its mission is "a strong Foundation building success for tomorrow."
+College of the Mainland Foundation was established as the fundraising branch of the college and as a separate tax-exempt organization providing funding for student and college needs.
+Its mission is "a strong foundation building success for tomorrow."